 Comprehensive Orthopedic Care

-Winthrop-University Hospital's Department of Orthopedics uses a multidisciplinary team approach focused on providing complete services to support you and your family during the joint replacement surgery process, beginning with pre-op education and continuing through recovery.
+NYU Winthrop Hospital's Department of Orthopedics uses a multidisciplinary team approach focused on providing complete services to support you and your family during the joint replacement surgery process, beginning with pre-op education and continuing through recovery.

 From the minute you begin your evaluation with your surgeon, our team works with you to make sure you are as prepared as you can be for surgery, often starting 30 days or more prior to your surgical date.
 Services we offer include:

 - Preoperative home evaluation to help prepare you AND your home for safety post-surgery

 - Nurse navigators that help guide you and answer your questions every step of the way, both before and after surgery.